MohamedChermiti/command-line-utility-for-payment-dates/README.md

-# command-line-utility-for-payment-dates
+# Payment Dates CSV

+This project generates payment dates for the sales department based on certain rules.
+It provides a web application interface to generate payment dates or you can run a script separately to generate the CSV file directly.

-Requirements
+## Requirements
-PHP8
+- PHP 8
-SYMFONY 6
+- Symfony 6
-COMPOSER
+- Composer

+## Installation and Usage

-To run the project :
+To run the project:

-1- clone the project
+1. Clone the project repository.
-2- run the command composer install
+2. Install project dependencies using  `composer install`
-3- run the command php -S localhost:8000 -t public
+3. Start the local development server `php -S localhost:8000 -t public`
+4. Access the web application in your browser at `http://localhost:8000`.

-If you want the script only to generate the csv file without using the web app just excute the file GenerateDatesCSV.php with this command php GenerateDatesCSV.php and you'll get the csv file in the same directory the script exists.
+If you want to generate the CSV file without using the web application, you can run the `GenerateDatesCSV.php` script separately by executing the following command:
+`php GenerateDatesCSV.php`
+This will generate the CSV file in the same directory where the script exists.